Safe Option-Critic: Learning Safety in the Option-Critic Architecture: INTRODUCTION

 \section{INTRODUCTION}

-Safety in Artificial Intelligence (AI) can be viewed from many perspectives.
-Traditionally, introducing some form of risk-awareness in AI systems has been a prime way of defining safety in the machines.
-More recently, researchers have broadened the horizon of safety in AI to address different sources of errors and faulty behaviors \cite{concreteproblems}.
-The $23$ Asilomar AI principles \cite{asilomar2017} comprise of varied aspects of safety like risk-averseness, transparency, robustness, fairness and also legal and ethical values an agent should hold.
-In this work, we refer to the following definition of safety: prevent undesirable behavior, in particular, reducing the visits to the undesirable states during the learning process in reinforcement learning (RL).
+Safety in Artificial Intelligence (AI) has become an important focus of research as AI methods make rapid advancements~\citep{concreteproblems}.
+The $23$ Asilomar AI principles~\citep{asilomar2017} discuss a variety of safety aspects such as risk-aversion, transparency, robustness, fairness, and also legal and ethical values that an agent must hold.
+In this work, we mainly focus on safety from the perspective of preventing undesirable behaviour, in particular, reducing visits to undesirable or risky states during the learning process of a reinforcement learning (RL) system.

-RL agents primarily learn by optimizing their discounted cumulative rewards \cite{Sutton:1998:IRL:551283}.
-While rewards are a good indicator of how to behave, they do not necessarily always lead to the most desired behavior.
-Optimal reward design \cite{sorg2010reward} still poses a challenge for the algorithm designers with several issues such as misspecified rewards \cite{amodei2016faulty, hadfield2017inverse} and corrupted reward channels \cite{everitt2017reinforcement} to name a few.
-Alternatively, learning with constraints allows us to introduce more clarity in the objective function \cite{altman1999constrained}.

-During exploration, agents are naturally unaware of the states which may be prone to errors or may lead to catastrophic consequences.
-Risk-awareness has been introduced in the agents by directing exploration safely \cite{law2005risk}, optimizing the worst-case performance \cite{tamar2013scaling}, measuring the probabilities of visiting erroneous states \cite{geibel2005risk} and several other approaches. \citeauthor{garcia2015comprehensive} (\citeyearNP{garcia2015comprehensive}) presents a comprehensive survey covering a broad range of techniques to realize safety in RL.
-In a Markov Decision Process (MDP), majority of the methods seek to minimize the variance of return as a risk mitigation strategy.
-Many authors \cite{sato2001td, mihatsch2002risk, tamar2012policy, Gehring:2013, tamar2016learning, 2018arXiv180108287S} have used temporal difference (TD) learning for estimating the variance of return to capture the notion of uncertainty in the value of a state.

-While some of the aforementioned approaches leverage TD learning in estimating errors and risks, all of them define notions of safety in the primitive action space.
-Temporally abstract actions provide an approach to represent the information in a hierarchical format.
-The concept of learning and planning in a hierarchical fashion is very close to how humans think and approach a problem.
-Temporal abstractions have been vital to the AI community since $1970$s \cite{fikes1981learning, iba1989heuristic, korf1983learning, mcgovern2001automatic, menache2002q, barto2003recent}.
-Prior research has shown that the temporal abstractions improve exploration, reduce complexity of choosing the actions and enhance robustness to the misspecified models.
-The \textit{options} framework \cite{SUTTON1999181, precup2000temporal} provided an intuitive way to plan, reason, and act in a continual fashion as opposed to learning with the primitive actions.
-Many authors \cite{stolle2002learning, daniel2016probabilistic, konidaris2007building, konidaris2011autonomous, kulkarni2016hierarchical, vezhnevets2016strategic,mankowitz2016adaptive} provide methods for discovering subgoals and then the learning policies to achieve those subgoals.